 Many companies don't effectively track statistics of their e-mail lists, so you may be surprised to find out how few members of your e-mail list actually take action on messages you send to them.
 According to MailChimp, e-mail open rates average at about 25%.
 But that data is only based on a single campaign.
 How do you know what percent of your list takes action over time?

-I've been a MailChimp customer now for a number of months and am increasingly impressed with the analytical information they provide on e-mail lists and campaigns.
+I've been a MailChimp customer now for over a decade and am impressed with the analytical information they provide on e-mail lists and campaigns.

 MailChimp uses "Member Ratings" to rate each subscriber in your mailing list.
 The 5-star rating system uses a rating for "member" (subscriber) activity and is a quick visual measure of how engaged your subscribers are.